Gary the Gorilla statue stolen from Carluke garden centre

 The van was seen leaving the garden centre and heading in the "general Glasgow" direction.

-The gorilla is used as a signpost to the garden centre by couriers and customers.
+The gorilla figure is used as a signpost to the garden centre by couriers and customers.
 Owners dress Gary up for occasions like Christmas and he even was seen sporting a face mask during the pandemic.

-Police have said inquires are ongoing and anyone with information should contact. them.
+Police have said inquires are continuing and anyone with information should contact. them.